ka9q/ka9q-radio/docs/FFTW3.md

 *radiod* program.
 This can take hours but is worth the improvement in performance.

+FFTW3 wisdom is particularly important on the Pi5 when using an RX888.
+Without wisdom, ka9q-radio cannot run the forward FFT in real time, but can easily do so after creating wisdom for the 1,620,000 real point forward FFT at the "patient" level.
+Wisdom makes a difference!

 FFTW3 stores its 'wisdom' files in two places: a system-wide file, **/etc/fftw/fftwf-wisdom**, and an application specific (i.e., *radiod*) file, **/var/lib/ka9q-radio/wisdom**. *Radiod* first reads the system-wide file and then the application specific file.
-If wisdom is not already available for the transforms it needs, it will perform a half-hearted search (to not slow startup too much) and store it in **/var/lib/ka9q-radio/wisdom**, but I recommend manually generating a full-blown system-wide wisdom file with *fftwf-wisdom*.
+If wisdom is not already available for the transforms it needs, it will perform a half-hearted search at the "measure" level (to not slow startup too much) and store it in **/var/lib/ka9q-radio/wisdom**, but I recommend manually generating a full-blown system-wide wisdom file with *fftwf-wisdom* at the default "patient" setting.

-Until I can figure out how to do all this easily and automatically, here's a suggested run:
+The *radiod* daemon checks to see if "patient" wisdom is already generated for each transform it needs.
+If not, it logs a message (beginning with "suggest running") with the command needed to generate it manually.
+Since wisdom generation takes a long time to run (hours for the big forward FFT) and is ideally run on an idle machine to avoid cache and scheduler contention, I have not yet come up with an easy way to do all this automatically.

+Grepping the log for these "suggest" messages is the easiest way to find the commands you need to run.
+But you can also generate these commands yourself.
+For the default parameters, the formula is:

+sample rate * .02 * 5/4

+where .02 is the block time (20 ms default) and 5/4 comes from the overlap parameter of 1/5.

 $ cd /etc/fftw
 $ touch nwisdom # make sure you have write permissions - fftwf-wisdom doesn't check before doing all its work!